flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 benefit of working on the right level of abstraction: the way we express our intention is straight-forward.

-Here's how the result app in Flutter looks like:
+Here's how the resulting app in Flutter looks like:

 ![App with a custom grid layout in Flutter][video-flutter-app]

-## Clothing thoughts
+## Closing thoughts

-This principles of effort-vs-conflict, layered-vs-flat helped me solve some of the recurring issues in my work.
+These principles of effort-vs-conflict, layered-vs-flat helped me solve some of the recurring issues in my work.
 It's a useful lens to look through.